stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 | Run As User | root |
 | Schedule | Hourly |

-Enable both `Hide Standard Output` and `Hide Standard Error` once you confirmed the collector to be working.
-Otherwise TrueNAS will send an email with the full log for every single log.
+Enable both `Hide Standard Output` and `Hide Standard Error` once you confirmed the data collector to be working.
+Otherwise, TrueNAS will send an email with the full log for every single log.

 ![TrueNAS Scrutiny Cronjob](/assets/images/truenas-scrutiny-cronjob.png)